Authorization Services

 • Log in as elisabeth.
 The request will be redirected to the application after a successful login.

-• Visit the context root of the application again.
+• Visit the context root again.

-• Login as angel.
+• Log in as angel.